SereniT33/SOCI514SerenaChoi/Assign3/Assign3_Choi_Categorical_Variable.md

 incremental F-test.
 Looking at the ANOVA summary statistics below, the F ratio is 5.
 An F-ratio of 5 on 1 and 31635 df is significant at 0.05 level.
-Therefore, we can reject the null hypothesis of parallelism and conclude that there is an interaction between age and race.
+Therefore, we can reject the null hypothesis of parallelism and conclude that *there is an interaction between age and race*.

 ``` r
 anova(model3, model4)